 Each party acknowledges that in connection with this Agreement it may receive certain confidential or proprietary technical and business information and materials of the other party (“Confidential Information”).
 Each party, its agents and employees shall hold and maintain in strict confidence all Confidential Information, shall not disclose Confidential Information to any third party, and shall not use any Confidential Information except as may be necessary to perform its obligations under the Agreement except as may be required by a court or governmental authority.
 Notwithstanding the foregoing, Confidential Information shall not include any information that is in the public domain or becomes publicly known through no fault of the receiving party, or is otherwise properly received from a third party without an obligation of confidentiality.

 The parties acknowledge that it is necessary for Customers to disclose and/or provide access to protected health information as defined at 45 C.F.R. § 164.501 ("PHI") to Titanium in order for Titanium to perform some aspects of the Services.
 In accordance with 45 C.F.R. parts 160 and 164 (the “Privacy Regulation”) and 45 C.F.R.
 Part 160 and Part 164, Subparts A and C (the “Security Regulation”) promulgated under the Health Insurance Portability and Accountability Act of 1996, as amended from time to time (“HIPAA”), the parties hereby agree to the following requirements applicable to Titanium’s status as a “Business Associate” pursuant to HIPAA.
+Customer represents and warrants that Customer and Customer’s business is compliant with all applicable HIPPA regulations.
 All capitalized terms in this Section 5 not otherwise defined shall be defined as set forth in the Privacy Regulation and the Security Regulation.

 a.
 Permitted Uses and Disclosures.
 Titanium shall not use and disclose PHI except as may be necessary for purposes of providing the Services described in this Agreement and any SOW.
 Titanium shall not use or disclose PHI received from Customers in any manner that would constitute a violation if so used or disclosed by Customers; provided, however, that Titanium may disclose or provide access to PHI for proper management and administrative services or to carry out its legal responsibilities if (a) the third party recipient provides reasonable assurance to Titanium that the third party recipient shall hold confidential the PHI as required under this Agreement and shall only disclose or re-disclose the PHI as required by law or as part of the purpose of the disclosure to Titanium, and (b) the third party recipient agrees to immediately notify the Titanium of any breaches of confidentiality to the extent known.